waiwera/waiwera/doc/user/methods.rst

    \mathbf{r}(\mathbf{Y}) = \mathbf{0}

 then at each time step we must solve this for the solution :math:`\mathbf{Y} = \mathbf{Y}^{n+1}`.
 Because of the non-linearity, it must be solved numerically using a non-linear solution technique such as Newton's method.
-This is an iterative method which starts from an initial estimate of the solution (here taken as :math:`\mathbf{Y} = \mathbf{Y}^n`) and adjusts the provisional solution :math:`\mathbf{Y}` at each iteration until equation :eq:`fx0` is satisfied, to within a pre-specified tolerance.
+Newton's method is an iterative method which starts from an initial estimate of the solution (here taken as :math:`\mathbf{Y} = \mathbf{Y}^n`) and adjusts the provisional solution :math:`\mathbf{Y}` at each iteration until equation :eq:`fx0` is satisfied, to within a pre-specified tolerance.

 At each iteration, Newton's method adds an update :math:`\Delta \mathbf{Y}` to the provisional solution :math:`\mathbf{Y}` according to:

 .. math::
    :label: newton

-   \mathbf{J} \Delta \mathbf{Y} = -\mathbf{r}(\mathbf{Y})
+   \mathbf{J} \Delta \mathbf{Y} = -\mathbf{r}

 where :math:`\mathbf{J}` is the Jacobian matrix of the function :math:`\mathbf{r}`, i.e. the matrix of partial derivatives of :math:`\mathbf{r}` with respect to :math:`\mathbf{Y}`.

 .. index:: solver; non-linear, numerical methods; non-linear equations

 At each iteration, the Newton update equation :eq:`newton` represents a large, sparse system of linear equations to be solved numerically.
 "Krylov subspace" iterative methods (e.g. conjugate gradient methods) are appropriate for solving such systems.
-For typical simulations of large problems, most of the computation time is spent in the solution of the linear equations.
+For typical simulations of large flow problems, most of the computation time is spent in the solution of the linear equations.

 .. index:: PETSc; SNES